valeIT/valeIT.github.io/apps/web/markdownlove/index.md

 - Pricing
   Obviously with Stripe.
 A free tier with limited usage (max xx requests per day/month) and a paid tier with more requests and more data returned in the request.
 - Crawl
-  Abiliti to have a crawler and get all articles on a site (with reason)
+  Ability to have a crawler and get all articles on a site (with reason)

 One example would be returning both the markdown and the html of the article or parsing the author name and the publish date.